JDemetra+ documentation

 COSA project

-The COSA project is composed of two Centres of Excellence (CoE): one on Time Series Analysis (TSA), coordinated by Insee, and one on Statistical Disclosure Control (SDC) coordinated by CBS.
+It is composed of two Centres of Excellence (CoE): one on Time Series Analysis (TSA), coordinated by Insee (France), and one on Statistical Disclosure Control (SDC) coordinated by CBS (Netherlands).
 In a context of development of common tools and methods within the ESS, this action will carry on the work of the STACE project (2020-2024) around three pillars: knowledge sharing and support to practitioners, development and maintenance of bespoke software (JDemetra+ for TSA, τ-ARGUS and sdcMicro for SDC) and methodological guidance (Handbooks, Guidelines, research papers).
 The overarching goals is to provide user friendly, efficient and technically up-to date tools for statistical production in both fields.